![]() |

 Even if a cheetah is raised from a cub:

-• It requires a large territory to stay healthy
+It requires a large territory to stay physically and mentally healthy.

-• It cannot adapt to normal household life
+It cannot adapt to the confinement of normal household life.

 Why Cheetahs Are Not Like House Cats